Fast Exit Node Operators - ISP in US

 If anyone knows of a good way of finding high-bandwidth budget dedicated servers (a search term or a list of providers, for example), please share.
 I expected there to be more of a market for this kind of thing than I've found.

-I recently rented a dedi from Online.net http://Online.net (http://www.online.net/en/dedicated-server/dedibox-xc) which offers unmetered b/w, but I’ve heard bad things about the network.
+I recently rented a dedi from Online.net <http://Online.net> (http://www.online.net/en/dedicated-server/dedibox-xc) which offers unmetered b/w, but I’ve heard bad things about the network.
 I’ll do some testing this weekend on whether or not I can get the full 150Mb/s link.

 Online S.A.S. used to have a poor network, but they recently (some months ago, I think) got a new datacenter that seems to fare much better; this is also when they stopped restricting Tor nodes in their ToS.
 I'm speculating that any reports of poor network performance since then are from customers on their cheapest servers, which are equipped with VIA Nano CPUs and probably aren't able to sustain high network throughput in many cases.
+That said, Online's network has several dozen Tor relays already (including mine, admittedly), more than any other network.
+Yet they have stated they do not like Tor (see the GoodBadISPs page) and if you run an exit they will kick you for receiving too many abuse complaints.

-On Nov 27, 2014, at 5:39 PM, Libertas <libertas@mykolab.com mailto:libertas@mykolab.com> wrote:
+On Nov 27, 2014, at 5:39 PM, Libertas <libertas@mykolab.com <mailto:libertas@mykolab.com>> wrote:

 -----BEGIN PGP SIGNED MESSAGE----- Hash: SHA256